usnordia/usnordia.github.io/README.md

 This documentation includes three parts:
 * an Overview of the icanhazdadjoke API endpoint
 * a step-by-step tutorial for using the icanhazdadjoke API endpoint, and
-* the reference the OpenAPI specification for the icanhazdadjoke API endpoint.
+* the reference OpenAPI 3.1.0 specification for the icanhazdadjoke API endpoint.

 # Step-by-Step Tutorial
 You can use the icanhazdadjoke API with the command line or with an API platform, for example, Postman.
 This section explains both methods.